Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 1. Client facing capabilities.
 With reference to section (#recommendations-for-dns-privacy-services) provide specific details of which capabilities are provided on which client facing addresses and ports:
-    1. For DoT, specify the authentication name to be used (if any)
+    1. For DoT, specify the authentication name to be used (if any).
-    1. For DoT, specify the SPKI pin sets to be used (if any) and policy for rolling keys
+    1. For DoT, specify the SPKI pin sets to be used (if any) and policy for rolling keys.

 1. Upstream capabilities.
 With reference to section (#data-sent-onwards-from-the-server) provide specific details of which